We are a Christian community, drawn together by a desire to know, love, and serve God.

 Members of the Parish officially serve in many neighborhood and diocesan organizations: Episcopal Charities; Commission on Alcoholism, Drug Abuse and Chemical Dependency; the School for Deacons; the Church Divinity School of the Pacific; the diocesan Commission on Ministry; the Episcopal Peace Fellowship; San Francisco Night Ministry; and the Commission on the Environment.

-We offer Wednesday evening Christian Formation programs, preceded by Mass and a bag supper for those who can come early, as well as occasional morning forums and seasonal special education series.
+We offer seasonal Wednesday evening Christian Formation programs, preceded by Mass and a bag supper for those who can come early, as well as occasional morning forums and seasonal special education series.

 Annual program for all interested in refreshing their basic knowledge of the Christian faith, especially those seeking to be baptized or to reaffirm their faith.